Accessibility in Illustrator

-- Some Illustrator functionalities can be operated through a keyboard interface, such as menu options.
+- Some Illustrator functionalities, such as menu options, can be operated through a keyboard interface.
 However, most functions can only be performed using the mouse.

-- Keyboard shortcuts can be remapped and removed but Illustrator requires a mouse or touch to do so.
-To remap keyboard shortcuts, on the Illustrator workspace, go to Edit > Keyboard Shortcuts.
-For more information on customizing keyboard shortcuts, see Customize keyboard shortcuts.
+- Keyboard shortcuts can be remapped and removed, but Illustrator requires a mouse or touch to do so.
+Go to Edit > Keyboard Shortcuts in the Illustrator workspace to remap keyboard shortcuts.

 Users with limited manipulation cannot rely on a keyboard alone to interact with user interfaces.
 Though there are key combinations to perform certain functions, certain features cannot be accessed with the keyboard-only operation.

 You can change the brightness of the Illustrator user interface to Dark, Medium Dark, Medium Light, or Light.